MO-RISE/crowsnest-connector-lidar-ouster/README.md

 # crowsnest-connector-lidar-ouster

-A crowsnest microservice for connecting to an Ouster Lidar
+A crowsnest microservice for connecting to an [Ouster Lidar SDK 0.8.1](https://static.ouster.dev/sdk-docs/index.html)

-### How it works
+## How it works

-For now, this microservice jsut does the basics.
+For now, this microservice just does the basics.

 * Connects to an already configured Ouster sensor
 * Listens on the continuous stream of LidarScanPackets
 * Transform these to the NED frame (requires manual input for now and assumes a static sensor)
 * Wraps into a brefv message and outputs over MQTT
+* TODO: Output to file
+* TODO: Flag for connecting to MQTT broker

 For configuring the sensor hardware, the [TCP API](https://static.ouster.dev/sensor-docs/image_route1/image_route2/common_sections/API/tcp-api.html) is recommended.